 The BA Practice Maturity Model is a four-stage model, each stage representing a higher level of maturity.
-We have elected to use a four-stage model, representing continuous improvements and optimization at higher levels.
-Note that foundational practices reside at level 2, whereas the more sophisticated practices are resident at higher levels.
+We have elected to use a four-stage model, representing continuous improvements and optimization as an arrow across all levels.
+Note that foundational business analysis practices reside at level 2, whereas the more sophisticated BA practices are resident at higher levels.
 In addition, our models contain the many business management and organizational practices that are needed for successful project outcomes.